MicrosoftDocs/azure-devops-docs/docs/boards/queries/linking-attachments.md

 - Related Link Count
 ::: moniker-end

-For descriptions of each of these fields, see the [table provided later in this article](#table-field).
+For more information about these fields, see the [table provided later in this article](#table-field).

 ## Supported operators and macros